peter12398/PANO-ECHO/README.md

 ```

 For Unifuse and Bifuse, change the parameter --model to Unifuse and Bifuse respectively.
+To train and test the baseline model, change --audio_enhanced to 0

 ## Acknowledgement
 This project is based on *[PanoFormer](https://github.com/zhijieshen-bjtu/PanoFormer)*, *[Unifuse](https://github.com/alibaba/UniFuse-Unidirectional-Fusion)*, and *[Bifuse](https://github.com/yuhsuanyeh/BiFuse)*